Ay-O: Signatures

 Ay-O has several phases with different signatures.
-In older works in the 1950s the signature is mostly and traditionally written in plain letters with the date as for example in the 1955 signature.
+In older works from the 1950s, the signature is mostly written in plain letters, with the date, as in the 1955 signature.

-At the same time in the pre-rainbow period some of the painting were frequently done on wood and the signature is sometime etched in the wood.
+At the same time, during the pre-rainbow period, some paintings were frequently executed on wood, and the signature was sometimes etched into the wood.

-In this 1954 example it is etched as 'O ai'.
+In this 1954 example, it is etched as 'O ai'.

-With arrival of the rainbow period in the 1980s some new signature is introduced where the O encircles the other letter in a cartouche-like manner like in this example of 1985 on one of the large 96 gradations work.
+With the arrival of the rainbow period in the 1980s, a new signature was introduced, in which the O encircles the other letter in a cartouche-like manner, as seen in this example from 1985 on one of the large 96 gradations works.